leopoldsedev/3d-vision-semantic-localization/README.md

 ```
 python3 mapping.py
 ```
+The script will automatically use the provided mapping image set.
-The script will start detecting the traffic signs in each mapping image.
+It will start detecting the traffic signs in each mapping image.
 In the process it will save debug images in `code/output/detection_debug` that visualize the detections for each processed image.
 As there are 160 images in the demo set this will take a while.
 After the script is done, it will save the detections to the file `code/output/detections.pickle` and when running the script in the future it will read the detections from that file, which will be much faster.